Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Method Overview

 \section{Method Overview}

-Our proposed \textit{Sim-to-Lab-to-Real} framework safely closes the sim-to-real gap by learning a safety-ensured dual policy with generalization guarantees in novel environments.
-Fig.~\ref{fig:safety_layer} shows the architecture of the safety-ensured dual policy.
-It explicitly handles safety by leveraging a shielding classifier, which monitors the candidate actions from the performance policy and replaces them with backup actions only when necessary.
-We also condition the performance policy (and the backup policy and the shielding classifier) with a latent variable sampled from some distribution, encoding different trajectories to follow (and different shielding strategies to take).
-With these tools, we divide the Sim-to-Real gap into two components, i.e., \textit{Sim-to-Lab} and \textit{Lab-to-Real}, which we solve by a two-stage training pipeline as shown in Fig.~\ref{fig:sim2lab2real}.
+Our proposed \textit{Sim-to-Lab-to-Real} framework bridges the reality gap with probabilistic guarantees by learning a safety-aware policy distribution.
+Fig.~\ref{fig:safety_layer} shows the architecture of the safety-aware dual policy.
+It explicitly handles safety through the use of a shielding discriminator, which monitors the candidate actions from the performance policy and overrides them with backup actions only when deemed necessary.
+We condition the performance policy $\pi_p$ (and the backup policy $\pi_b$ and the shielding discriminator $\Delta^\shield$) on a latent variable $z$ sampled from some distribution, encoding different trajectories to follow (and different shielding strategies to take).
+With these tools, we divide the Sim-to-Real gap into two components, i.e., \textit{Sim-to-Lab} and \textit{Lab-to-Real}, which we tackle by a two-stage training pipeline as shown in Fig.~\ref{fig:sim2lab2real}.
 We show how to jointly train a dual policy conditioning on a latent distribution in Sec.~\ref{sec:sim_training}.
 The details of \emph{Lab} training and derivations of generalization guarantees are provided in Sec.~\ref{sec:lab_training}.